Technogi/handbook/README.md

 details).
 That's it, you're done!
 Skip down to [Getting Started](#getting-started).

-If your package manager does not have a recent "MkDocs" package, you can still use your package manager to install "Python" and "pip".
+If your package manager does not have a recent "MkDocs" package, you can still use your package manager to install [Python] and [pip].
 Then you can use pip to [install MkDocs](#installing-mkdocs).

 [apt-get]: https://help.ubuntu.com/community/AptGet/Howto